 Adapting an existing pond for wildlife

-Existing ponds not specifically designed for wildlife can be adapted.
+Ponds that weren’t specifically designed for wildlife can easily be adapted to welcome a wider range of creatures.
 Autumn is the least damaging time for making changes, after the height of the breeding season but before amphibians go into hibernation.

-Fish are top predators in a garden pond and will also contribute to nutrient levels, making the pond prone to algae and blanketweed.
-So if you have inherited a pond with lots of fish, see if you can find them a new home in a fish pond or, if that’s not possible, why not make a new pond elsewhere in the garden which you can design more for wildlife in mind.
+Fish – these are top predators in a garden pond, reducing biodiversity, and they also rasie nutrient levels, which encourages algae and blanketweed.
+So if you’ve inherited a pond with lots of fish, perhaps re-home them to another fish pond or make a new wildlife pond elsewhere in your garden.

-If your pond had fish in, chances are it would also have had a pump and filter system to help keep the water clear.
-A wildlife pond does not need a filter but you may still wish to keep the pump to run a cascade or fountain, for instance.
-Check to see if your pump has a ‘wildlife protection system’ to prevent casualties from tadpoles, newts and other pondlife being sucked up into it.
+Pumps and filters – if your pond contains fish, chances are it will also have a pump and filter system, to help keep the water clear.
+A wildlife pond doesn’t need a filter, but you may wish to keep the pump, to run a cascade or fountain, for instance.
+Just make sure the pump has a ‘wildlife protection system’ to prevent tadpoles and other small pondlife being sucked into it.

 Planting ponds for wildlife

 Mid-spring to early summer is the best time for planting, once the water has warmed a little and plants are starting into growth.